Trees, canopies and awnings can support both Social Life and climate resilience.

 Dubai

-Shade Can Be Unusual or Just Wonderful
+Shade Can Be Unusual and Just Wonderful

 Takeaways